M-Faried/pipelines/README.md

 # Notes

 - The error handler function **should NOT** block the implementation for long or else it will block and delay the execution through the pipeline.
+The error can be transferred to another function or process to be handled if it is going to take long.

 - The pipeline can operate on on type, but you can create a container structure to have a separate field for every step to set if you want to accumulate results of different types.